COVID 19 – Surgery update - 24th April 2020

 Due to coronavirus, the hospital has postponed all non-essential outpatient appointments, planned procedures and operations until further notice.
 This is currently expected to be for at least 3 months.

 Patients will be informed by the hospital if there are any changes to pre-booked appointments.
 We appreciate that patients will be disappointed and concerned.
 Patients will automatically be re-referred once normal service resumes, and there is no need to speak with the GP.

 We are therefore only able to refer patients to hospital with life or limb threatening conditions.
-Do NOT contact the surgery with the expectation of an onward referral to hospital.

 Routine nursing appointments have also been suspended.
 If we need to cancel your appointment you will be contacted by a member of the nursing team.
 We will be continuing to offer face-to-face consultations for: